-- skin grafting
+- Skin grafting

-- Vacuum-assisted closure (negative pressure wound therapy
+- Vacuum-assisted closure (negative pressure wound therapy)

 - Hyperbaric oxygen therapy

-It might take several months for a patient suffering from stage 4 bedsores to recover, especially if there are health conditions other than nursing home bedsores.
-However, many patient's pressure injuries heal well and go back to their normal activities.Health Prognosis for Nursing Home Residents with a Stage 4 Bedsore
+Proper treatment might take several months for a patient suffering from stage 4 severe bedsores to experience healing, especially if there are other health conditions.
+However, many patients' pressure injuries completely heal and return to normal activities.

-Many patients with degrading pressure sores will recover completely.
-However, for others, stage 4 pressure ulcers could have a deadly outcome.
+Many patients with degrading sores will recover completely.
+However, for others, stage 4 ulcers could have a deadly outcome.